BrianSila/Ramen-rating-app-code-challenge./README.md

     **cd Week 1 Code_challenge**

 3. **Cd into the lab Vs_Code**
-    copy and paste the follpowing command on your terminal:
+    copy and paste the following command on your terminal:
     **Code .**

-4. **Access the live server to view the code and the changes made to the code** launch the live server from the opened Vs_Code and enjoy the app and it's features.
+4. **Access the live server to view the code and the changes made to the code** launch the live server from the opened Vs_Code and enjoy the app and its features.

 --